ESMValGroup/ESMValTool/doc/sphinx/source/utils/RTW/tested_recipes.rst

 .. include:: common.txt

-The recipes tested with the |RTW| at each site:
+The recipes tested with the |RTW| at each site are defined in the following files:

 * `metoffice-recipes.cylc`_
 * dkrz-recipes.cylc **(COMING SOON!)**